Customizing database fields

-Used for longer text entries of up to 3,000 characters.
+Used for longer text entries (up to 3,000 characters).

-A set of checkboxes.
+A set of checkboxes (up to 100 characters per item).
 For instructions on adding choices, see Adding choices to multi-option fields below.

-A set of mutually exclusive choices, arranged like buttons on a car radio.
+A set of mutually exclusive choices (up to 100 characters per item), arranged like buttons on a car radio.
 For instructions on adding choices, see Adding choices to multi-option fields below.

 Multiple choice with extra charge